Arnold's Bar and Grill: On television

 In a 2018 Season 7 episode 12 of the Travel Channel's Man v.
 Food, host Casey Webb visits Arnold's during the episode's trip to Cincinnati.

 Arnold's was featured on Season 3 Episode 1 of First We Feast's Hot Ones with host Sean Evans and guest Padma Lakshmi from Top Chef.

 Producers for the NBC drama Harry's Law included the bar as a set on the show.
 They built a replica set of Arnold's as a hangout for the characters on the show.
 Even borrowing actual staff uniforms, table tents and copies of artwork to be used on the show.
 When the show was ultimately canceled, they sent actual set pieces to Arnold's which are displayed on the second floor of the bar.

 Arnold's Bar and Grill's executive Chef, Kayla Robison appeared on Food Network's Guy's Grocery Games in 2019.
 Robison won the episode and was awarded the $20,000 prize without having to compete in the final.
-In March of 2022 Robison won an episode of Chopped.
+In March 2022 Robison won an episode of Chopped.

 In film

 The 2015 film Carol, directed by Todd Haynes and nominated for 6 Academy Awards, was partially filmed at Arnold's.
 Cate Blanchett, Rooney Mara, Sarah Paulson and Jake Lacy were featured in scenes filmed at Arnold's.

 The 2016 film Marauders, directed by Steven C. Miller, transformed Arnold's courtyard into a Mexican Cantina for filming.
 Scenes starring Christopher Meloni, Bruce Willis, and Adrian Grenier were filmed there.

-The film 10 Minutes Gone (due in 2020), directed by Brian A. Miller, filmed scenes with Michael Chiklis at Arnold's.
+Portions of the 2024 film Shirley, starring Regina King as Shirley Chisholm, were filmed at Arnold's.

-In January 2023, Arnold's closed for several weeks to be used for the filming of Wise Guys, a gangster film starring Robert De Niro.
+In January 2023, Arnold's closed for six weeks to be used for the filming of The Alto Knights, a gangster film starring Robert De Niro.